cormacparle/media-search-signal-test/README.md

 Various tools for helping to improve media search on Wikimedia Commons by gathering labeled data

+## Gather and label search results

+The first thing we set out to do is gather lots of image results from existing commons search, and classify them as good or bad.
+This allows us to do a bunch of analysis, and tune our search algorithm.

+The script to gather search results has been run on toolforge, and the interface for labeling them is public at https://media-search-signal-test.toolforge.org/

-## jobs/GetImagesForClassification.php
+### jobs/GetImagesForClassification.php

-Search commons using MediaSearch for all the search terms in searchTerms/searchTerms.csv, and store the results along with their score from elasticsearch.
+Search commons using MediaSearch for all the search terms in input/searchTerms.csv (a mixture of the most popular search terms and a selection of random search terms), and store the results along with their score from elasticsearch.

-The point of this is to gather a large set of images for labelling using the web app.

-## public_html/
+### public_html/

 A little web app where the user is presented with a random image from the stored search results and rates it as good, bad or indifferent

+## Use the labeled images to compare search algorithms

+We need a quick way to compare search algorithms without having to A/B test, so we made some scripts to do comparisons by running a searches for the search terms used to get the labeled images in the first place, then counting the labeled images in the results and calculating some metrics like precision, recall and f1score.

+If you want to run this locally:
+* there's a dump of the labeled image data we have gathered on toolforge in `sql/results_by_component_20210201.sql`, so load that
+* `php jobs/AnalyzeResults.php` ... this will run default mediasearch on commons, analyse the results, and output to the `out/` directory

+More detailed information below ...

-## jobs/FindLabeledImagesInResults.php
+### jobs/FindLabeledImagesInResults.php

 Search commons using MediaSearch for all the search terms in searchTerms/searchTerms.csv, then find all the labeled images in each resultset and store them